elifesciences-publications/eLife_2019_OriginAndRole/Figure3_Velocity_Profiles/ReadMe.md

-The .txt files that are referred to in the following can be found in the Dryad Digital Repository
+The .txt files that are referred to in the following can be found in the Dryad Digital Repository.
+The "TracesWT.mat" file can be found here, and corresponds to the in vivo measurements of the velocity profile in the CC.

 1)	The panel A3 of the figure 3 represents a colormap of the axial velocity distribution in the central canal, taking an axially invariant force f_v in the ventral half of the canal.
 The velocity values are located in a text file named “homogeneous_force_distribution_velocity_magnitude.txt”, composed of 1000 raws and 2500 columns.
 The raws represent the coordinate in the y-direction (radial), linearly distributed from the ventral wall (y=0) to the dorsal wall (y=t=10^-5 m).
 The columns represent the coordinate in the axial direction (x), linearly distributed from x=1.75*10^-5 m to 4.25*10^-5 m (i.e. a length of 2.5*10^-5m, or 2.5 canal diameter).
 To produce the colormap of the panel A3, the first part of the Matlab script called “VelocityDistrib_and_Streamlines.m” has to be runned.